-There is no question that one of the hardest moments in any job search is getting to the final round for a job you really want only to get the call letting you know that they have chosen someone else.
-These situations can be doubly deflating for you new graduates because you are just getting started.
+There is no question that one of the hardest moments in any job search is getting to the final round and getting a call letting you know that they have chosen someone else.
+These situations can be doubly deflating for new graduates because you are just getting started.
 You can internalize this as being indicative of something wrong with you or that you are aiming too high.

-We want to dissuade you of those ideas.
-If you are a finalist candidate for a job you really want, you are not aiming too high.
-A good recruiting process brings forward two-to-four fully-qualified candidates, but only one gets the job.
-The other fully qualified candidates are back in the hunt.
-By the time you are interviewing – and doing well enough to be a finalist – many of the issues that swing it one way or the other are out of your control.
-Perhaps the successful candidate has a couple of years’ experience and you don’t.
+We want to dissuade you of the idea that losing out when you have gotten to the finalist round is indicative of something you did wrong or that you are aiming too high.
+If you are a finalist for a job you really want, you are NOT aiming too high.
+A good recruiting process brings forward two-to-four fully qualified candidates, but only one gets the job.
+The other fully qualified candidates are then back in the hunt.
+By the time you are interviewing – and doing well enough to be a finalist – many of the factors that swing it one way or the other are out of your control.
+Perhaps the successful candidate has a couple of years’ experience, but you do not.
 Perhaps you look like the hiring manager’s ex-wife, or perhaps the successful candidate went to the same university as the hiring manager.

 Whether you got the job, or you were a runner-up, you are right where you belong.
 In fact, if you have not gotten turned down once or twice for a job where you were a serious candidate, you may not be aiming high enough.
 It is our experience that new graduates are more likely to be aiming too low than aiming too high.